Competitive Freshman Programs Application

 Students and parents should be fully aware of the policies governing the receipt of freshman scholarships at The University of Southern Mississippi.

-Outcome letters for these selection processes will be mailed in late February (Honors College admission) and in March (Leadership, Luckyday, and Presidential Scholarships).
+Outcome letters for these selection processes will be mailed in late February (Honors College admission) and in March (Luckyday Foundation Citizenship Scholarship and Presidential Scholarship).
 You will receive an outcome letter only if you have fully completed and submitted all application materials.
 These letters will be mailed to you at the address you provided on your Application for Undergraduate Admission.

 Correct Email Address

-It is your responsibility to ensure the timely completion of submission of electronic evaluations from recommenders (evaluations are not required for applicants only seeking consideration for the Leadership Scholarship).
+It is your responsibility to ensure the timely completion and submission of electronic evaluations from recommenders.
 It is your responsibility to provide a valid email address for those individuals and to verify that they have successfully received email communication from the Office of Admissions.

 Technical Difficulties with Application